 Additionally, in 2013, President Machen launched UF on the nearly $1 billion UF Preeminence Plan to rise among the nation’s top public universities.
 As part of that plan, the university is hiring an estimated 120 new faculty members, with 40 hires already completed by summer 2014.
 The new faculty members, most of whom are at the midcareer level, are expected to help advance UF research in 26 areas of promise.
 The Preeminence Plan is supported by $150 million in combined state-university dollars and an $800-million fundraising campaign.

-Milestones of President Machen’s tenure include:
+Other milestones of President Machen’s tenure include:

-- Growth in annual research funding from $470 million in 2003-04 to $644 million in the current fiscal year.
+- Growth in annual university research funding from $470 million in 2003-04 to $641 million in fiscal year 2013.

-From 1995 to 1997, President Machen was provost and executive vice president for academic affairs at the University of Michigan, and from 1989 until 1995, he served as dean of Michigan’s School of Dentistry.
+From 1995 to 1997, he was provost and executive vice president for academic affairs at the University of Michigan, and from 1989 until 1995, he served as dean of Michigan’s School of Dentistry.
 From 1983 to 1989, he was professor and associate dean at the University of North Carolina Chapel Hill’s School of Dentistry.